 That all said, let’s look at the idea of playing to learn a new skill in action.
 As you may know, I have been developing and honing my skills in Multiple Exposure over the last year.
 Having a project, with an intention to publish a gallery of photos that represented my feelings during the pandemic, has given my learning a focus.
 (See Pandemia here).

 However, that intention has also made me purposeful and serious.
 Great qualities sure, but I didn’t always remember to have fun.
 However, I did start with fun!
 This example below is one of a series of photos I created when playing with extreme white balances, a defocussed lens at a wide aperture and 3 of 4 combined exposures in Dark mode.
-(If some of this information is new to you, but you are curious take a look at my online course A Creative Guide to Multiple Exposure and ICM).
+(If some of this information is new to you, but you are curious Visit my new blog post to view all the best Multiple Exposure and ICM videos

 Yes, that is a sofa, in the sunlight that was pouring in through my south facing lounge window.
 I got all excited when I saw that this kind of creation was possible in camera!
 I played about with the technique for a while, exhausted its initial possibilities and then moved back to serious practice.
 Having learnt how to use this method I occasionally revisited it, applying it to different scenes to see what could be created.